juev/awesome-stars/README.md

 - [bitwarden/web](https://github.com/bitwarden/web) – The website vault (vault.bitwarden.com).
 - [btpf/Alexandria](https://github.com/btpf/Alexandria) – A minimalistic cross-platform eBook reader built with Tauri, Epub.js, and Typescript
 - [calcom/cal.com](https://github.com/calcom/cal.com) – Scheduling infrastructure for absolutely everyone.
+- [cline/cline](https://github.com/cline/cline) – Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [cloudflare/orange](https://github.com/cloudflare/orange)
 - [cloudflare/wildebeest](https://github.com/cloudflare/wildebeest) – Wildebeest is an ActivityPub and Mastodon-compatible server
 - [codebam/cf-workers-telegram-bot](https://github.com/codebam/cf-workers-telegram-bot) – Telegram Bot library for CloudFlare Workers
 - [coder/code-server](https://github.com/coder/code-server) – VS Code in the browser
+- [daytonaio/daytona](https://github.com/daytonaio/daytona) – Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 - [dicebear/dicebear](https://github.com/dicebear/dicebear) – DiceBear is an avatar library for designers and developers. 🌍
 - [docmost/docmost](https://github.com/docmost/docmost) – Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 - [element-hq/element-web](https://github.com/element-hq/element-web) – A glossy Matrix collaboration client for the web.